Bayesian Analysis

 Description

-Bayesian analysis is revolutionary in that it can estimate complex models with no analytical solutions and also incorporate prior knowledge.
+Bayesian analysis is revolutionary.
+It can estimate complex models that have no analytical solutions and also incorporate prior knowledge.
 This course introduces Bayesian analysis in a conceptually accessible way, with a focus on application and interpretation.
-Selected topics include the history of Bayesian analysis, the Bayes's theorem, the basics of likelihood theory, the Markov chain Monte Carlo methods, applications of the Bayesian methods for estimating generalized linear models and multilevel regression models, and post-estimation analysis (model diagnostics and comparisons).
+Selected topics include the history of Bayesian analysis, the Bayes theorem, the basics of likelihood theory, the Markov chain Monte Carlo methods, applications of the Bayesian methods for estimating generalized linear models and multilevel regression models, and post-estimation analysis (model diagnostics and comparisons).
 Examples and R code will be provided.
 Knowledge of R and linear regression is required.

 Agenda (Request syllabus)